-On May 13, 2012, BSRE signed a memorandum of understanding with a third party (the "Lessee"), pursuant to which BSRE agreed to erect a 23,000 square-meter office building on real property it owns in Ra'anana and to construct a 2,300 square-meter basement (the "structure"), both of which will be leased to the Lessee for a period of 10 years for annual rental fees of approximately NIS 20 million linked to the CPI, with a renewal option for an additional 5 years, during which the rental fees would increase by 7.5% (the "Project").
+On May 13, 2012, BSRE signed a memorandum of understanding with a third party (the "Lessee"), pursuant to which BSRE agreed to build a 23,000 square-meter office building on real property it owns in Ra'anana and to construct a 3,500 square-meter basement and 900 parking spaces (the "structure"), most of which will be leased to the Lessee for a period of 10 years for annual rental fees of approximately NIS 20 million linked to the CPI, with a renewal option for an additional 5 years, during which the rental fees would increase by 7.5% (the "Comverse Building Project").
 In addition, BSRE has undertaken to erect a surrounding structure at an estimated cost of NIS 200 million and to perform all of the finishing work, if requested by the Lessee, which is estimated at a cost of NIS 75 million, and BSRE will be entitled to receive 7.5% of the cost in addition to the rental fees.
 As of the date of filing of this Annual Report, BSRE has obtained all of the necessary building permits to erect the building and the construction work has begun.
+As of March 24, 2014, and in according with the Lessee's request to reduce the leased space and BSRE's completion of the work, the projected monthly lease proceeds for the first period is expected to be NIS 1.8 million.
+The Comverse Building Project is expected to be completed during the fourth quarter of 2014.

-On January 21, 2013, BSRE and several subsidiaries of Harel Insurance Investments & Financial Services Ltd. (collectively, "Harel Investments") entered into an agreement pursuant to which Harel Investments acquired half of the BSRE's rights in the Ra'anana property and the Project in consideration for approximately NIS 51 million (including Harel Investments' portion of the Project's establishment expenses).
-Pursuant to the agreement, BSRE will be entitled to additional consideration for the additional 2,500 square-meter building rights that have yet to be used by BSRE within the Project's framework.
+On January 21, 2013, BSRE and several subsidiaries of Harel Insurance Investments & Financial Services Ltd. (collectively, "Harel Investments") entered into an agreement pursuant to which Harel Investments acquired half of the BSRE's rights in the Ra'anana property and the Comverse Building Project in consideration for approximately NIS 51 million (including Harel Investments' portion of the Comverse Building Project's establishment expenses).
+Pursuant to the agreement, BSRE will be entitled to additional consideration for the additional 2,500 square-meter building rights that have yet to be used by BSRE within the Comverse Building Project's framework.
 Pursuant to the agreement, BSRE will have sole ownership of any future additional building rights granted on the property, and Harel Investment will have the option to purchase half of such future rights at a consideration to be determined according to the value of the rights.